 Foreign Employer Obligation to operate PAYE Working for a foreign employer and the duties of the employment are carried out in the State Income from a non-Irish sourced employment, attributable to the performance in the State of the duties of that employment, is chargeable to Irish income tax and is within the scope of the Pay As You Earn (PAYE) system of deductions at source.
-For example if you are a director of a UK company and you are coming to work in Ireland on a contract basis and you intend to continue contracting through your UK company Income of a non-Irish sourced employment, attributable to the performance outside the State of the duties of that employment, whilst it may be chargeable to Irish tax in the hands of the employee, is not within the scope of the Pay As Your Earn (PAYE) system of deductions at source.
+For example if you are employed by a US company and you are relocated to Ireland.
+Income of a non-Irish sourced employment, attributable to the performance outside the State of the duties of that employment, whilst it may be chargeable to Irish tax in the hands of the employee, is not within the scope of the Pay As Your Earn (PAYE) system of deductions at source.
+The remittance basis of assessment may apply to non-Irish sourced employment, (even if the duties are carried out in the State) if certain conditions are met.
+Broadly speaking if you were resident in the EU or a Treaty State prior to being relocated to Ireland and you have a foreign employment contract and your income exceeds €100,000 and you are paid outside of Ireland, then the relief may apply to you.
+Please contact OSK for more details.